TzachiStrugo/Text-Based-Calculator/README.md

-# Simple Text Based Caaculator
+# Simple Text Based Calculator

 A simple arithmetic text based calculator.
 The calculator using Shunting yard algorithm to convert the infix expression to prefix.